keb/brrrrrrrrrrr/README.md

 ## Features

-- Linux 6.8-rc2
+- Linux 6.8-rc3
-- Support for ntfs, vfat, bcachefs w/ zstd
+- bcachefs support w/ zstd compression
-- Retroarch
+- Recent Retroarch
 - Sway
 - Upgradable and reset to factory

 ## How to build

-1. Clone this repo to `brrrrrrrr` and checkout rgarc-ml branch
+1. Clone this repo to `brrrrrrrr`
 2. Clone buildroot https://github.com/buildroot/buildroot to `buildroot`
 3. In the buildroot dir, run `patch -p1 < /path/to/brrrrrrrr/buildroot.patch`
 4. Then run `make BR2_EXTERNAL=/path/to/BRRRRRRRRRR rgarc_defconfig`